XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Conclusions

 \section{Conclusions}

-We have presented the detection and multi-wavelength analysis of XRF~241001A detected by \SVOM/ECLAIRs.
-Its prompt emission is dominated by soft X-ray photons below $\sim$20~keV and it can be modeled by either thermal or non-thermal models with $E_{\rm peak} < 10$~keV.
-The limited signal-to-noise ratio prevents a clear discrimination between models, but the subsequent analyzes point toward a non-thermal interpretation.
+We have presented the detection and multiwavelength analysis of XRF~241001A detected by \SVOM/ECLAIRs.
+Its prompt emission is dominated by soft X-ray photons below $\sim$20~keV, and it can be modeled by either thermal or nonthermal models with $E_{\rm peak} < 10$~keV.
+The limited S/N prevents a clear discrimination between models, but our analyses point toward a nonthermal interpretation.
 At $z = 0.5728$, it has an isotropic energy of $E_{\rm iso} \sim 8\times10^{49}$~erg, placing it among the least energetic GRBs detected at similar redshifts and in a sparsely populated region of the Amati plane.
 The prompt emission of XRF~241001A lies well outside the distribution of long GRBs detected by \Swift, occupying a region of low peak flux and low fluence, and it would likely have remained undetected by \Swift/BAT.

 The afterglow emission of XRF~241001A is notably faint in both X-rays and optical bands, placing it among the faintest $\sim$5\% of the long GRB distribution.
 The afterglow modeling indicates that the emission can be well described by a relativistic jet viewed on-axis interacting with a moderately dense circumburst medium.
 Together with the prompt emission, this implies a low gamma-ray efficiency.
-The VLT/X-shooter observations show the presence of an early blue optical emission, similar to that observed in some fast X-ray transients detected by \EP at a similar epoch.
+The VLT/X-shooter observations show the presence of an early blue optical emission, similar to that observed in some eFXTs detected by \EP at a similar epoch.
 Its origin remains uncertain, but its thermal nature is difficult to reconcile with the synchrotron emission produced by a relativistic jet.
 At later times, \JWST/NIRSpec and \SVOM/VT observations reveal the emergence of an SN Ic-BL with properties similar to GRB/SNe, firmly establishing a massive star progenitor.
-The host galaxy of XRF~241001A is a faint, sub-$L^*$, low-metallicity galaxy with ongoing star formation, consistent with the long GRB host galaxies observed at similar redshifts.
-The prompt, afterglow, and SN properties of XRF~241001A support the view that at least a fraction of the XRF population belongs to the soft, low-luminosity tail of the long GRB distribution.
-XRF~241001A remarkably demonstrates the enhanced sensitivity of \SVOM/ECLAIRs to softer and fainter high-energy transients, revealing a population that has been largely underrepresented in previous GRB samples.
+The host galaxy of XRF~241001A is a faint sub-$L^*$ low-metallicity galaxy with ongoing star formation, consistent with the long GRB host galaxies observed at similar redshifts.